Galaxeaaa/Resume/resume.typ

   dates: dates-helper(start-date: "Jun 2023", end-date: "Sep 2023"),
 )
 - Mentored by Steve Karolewics and Alex Lemke.
-- As a Rendering Intern on the Star Wars FPS team at Respawn Entertainment, learned to use and modify Unreal Engine 5, collaborating with the engineering and art teams to improve decal rendering support.
-Adapted an existing tiled decal pass into separate pre-GBuffer and post-GBuffer passes, to aid efforts toward more accurate and complex material blending needs by the art team.
+- Used and modified Unreal Engine 5 as a rendering intern on the Star Wars FPS team at Respawn Entertainment, collaborating with engineering and art teams to improve decal rendering support.
+Adapted an existing tiled decal pass into separate pre-GBuffer and post-GBuffer passes to enable more accurate and complex material blending for the art team.
-- After this project was completed, used the remaining time available to investigate Lumen global illumination, including documenting the costs and configurations of far field lighting and reflections.
+- In remaining internship time, investigated Lumen global illumination, documenting costs and configurations of far-field lighting and reflections.

 #work(
-  title: "Software Engineer Intern",
+  title: "Rendering Engine Engineer Intern",
   location: "Hangzhou, Zhejiang, China",
   company: "RaysEngine Tech Co.
 LTD",
+  url: "www.raysengine.com",
   dates: dates-helper(start-date: "Dec 2021", end-date: "Jun 2022"),
 )
-- Conducted advanced research and development on digital human technology, specializing in skin rendering techniques.
-Implemented and optimized an improved texture space subsurface scattering algorithm, enhancing the visual fidelity of the company's rendering engine.
-- Made significant contributions to the engine's standard deferred pipeline module, focusing on performance optimization and quality improvement.
-Particularly enhanced the subsurface scattering component, resulting in more accurate rendering of translucent materials.
+- Implemented an improved texture-space subsurface scattering algorithm for digital human skin rendering, accelerating computation via wavelet transformation and a shared scattering kernel map.

 == Publications and Preprints